Nintails-TF/tabula-rasa/tabula-rasa/02_Professional/Audiovisual technician/Development Plan.md

 **Tuesday-Thursday:**
 - Review previous day's notes
 - Research specific equipment/techniques
-- Connect with Steve/Abby for questions
+- Connect with Steve/Abby for questions when they arise.
+	- Shows keenness which is good.

 **Weekend:**
 - Longer study session (90 minutes)